Black and Jewish Community-Building

 A CLASS FOR BLACK CHRISTIANS AND FOR JEWS OF ALL RACES

-This six part series (offered between October 4 and November 8, 2021) invites us to engage in a process of self-reflection, historical understanding, and dialogue to investigate the role of race among Jews (of all colors) and Black Christians in America.
+This six part series (offered on Zoom at 7pm ET on Mondays between October 4 and November 8, 2021) invites us to engage in a process of self-reflection, historical understanding, and dialogue to investigate the role of race among Jews (of all colors) and Black Christians in America.
 Racism and anti-semitism within our communities is often hidden by the normalization of white supremacist ideas.
 We uncover these tropes during the class in order to overturn them.

 These six sessions will help you acknowledge how both Black and Jewish communities have been shaped by white supremacy and help us move beyond platitudes to collaboration.
 By participating in this class, individuals will begin to form a solid foundation for partnership, true understanding, and allyship.

 At the end of this class you will be able to: